-MBBS is one of the toughest course in the world and those who are into it, know better what life gives when you pursue it.
+MBBS is one of the toughest courses in the world and those who are into it, know better what life gives when you pursue it.
 Many students ask-“How to study pharmacology in MBBS second year to pass?”.
-Today i am going to share my personal experience in MBBS Second Year in this blog.
+Today I am going to share my personal experience in MBBS Second Year in this blog.

-When I cleared my First year MBBS, I was pretty excited about reaching the next level.
-For I have consulted my seniors on what I was going to face in second year, Pharmacology was something that quickly interested me apart from Pathology and the “scary”- Microbiology.
+When I cleared my First-year MBBS, I was pretty excited about reaching the next level.
+For I consulted my seniors on what I was going to face in the second year, Pharmacology was something that quickly interested me apart from Pathology and the “scary”- Microbiology.

 For once and quite a long, I stayed in fantasy, “C’mon, I will be prescribing medicines to people soon”.
-That indeed is the feeling of becoming Doctor.
-But as I got into it, I realized the things were getting worse than I expected.
+That indeed is the feeling of becoming a Doctor.
+But as I got into it, I realized that things were getting worse than I expected.

 My First Aim: Get the Recommended books for Pharmacology

-As soon as I started to wonder more, I researched quite a bit from Google and my seniors, for what books should I study pharmacology, and what books I should consider if I a planning to pass in pharmacology.
-Following were the books I found interesting and quite good for second year mbbs student:-
+As soon as I started to wonder more, I researched quite a bit from Google and my seniors, for what books should I study in pharmacology, and what books I should consider if I planning to pass in pharmacology.
+Following were the books I found interesting and quite good for Second year MBBS students:-

 1. K.D Tripathi- The bible of Pharmacology